From Inbox Zero to DoBox Zero

 03

-You Became the System
+You became the system

 GTD made you the extraction engine.
 Read every thread, find every action, copy it somewhere else.
 Manually.
 Every single day.
+That's not productivity — that's overhead.

 04